-During the preceding wet season, a combined total of 415 mm was recorded from 20 October 2021 to 20 April 2022(Moranbah Airport Bureau of Meteorology).
-This has resulted in an increase in grass cover (particularly Buffel Grass).
-The bushfire fuel load is currently moderate across the site, which was to be expected as biomass from plant growth increases during the wet season (Plate 1 - Plate 6 and Appendix 3).
+During the preceding dry season, a combined total of 368 mm was recorded from 20 April 2021 to 20 October 2022 (Moranbah Airport Bureau of Meteorology).
+These high levels of rainfall has resulted in a dense grass cover (particularly Buffel Grass).
+The bushfire fuel load is currently moderate to low across the site, although it is expected to increase as biomass from plant growth increases during the wet season (Plate 1 - Plate 7 and Appendix 3).
 The site was assessed for biomass using the Futurebeef photo standards and methodology at each photo monitoring location.

-The site scored moderate with an average of 1,345kg/ha of biomass with the lowest observation of 500kg/ha and the highest of 2,500 kg/ha.
-Futurebeef photographic guidelines used for estimating fuel loads across varying vegetation groups for the Wotonga Offset are as followed.
+The site scored low to moderate with an average of 1480kg/ha of biomass and the lowest observation of 500kg/ha and the highest of 2,500 kg/ha.
+Futurebeef photographic guidelines used for approximating fuel loads across varying vegetation groups for the Wotonga Offset are as followed.
 Blue Grass & Wire Grass Photo Standards, Lancewood, Bendee, Rosewood & Spotted Gum Photo Standard, Eucalyptus Woodland Photo Standards and Buffel Grass Photo Standards were used as appropriate for each monitoring location.